 Even if it comes off in the wash, all that shedding doesn’t just magically disappear.
 It will have been transferred to your machine, either sticking to the walls until it leaves on other items or clogging up the drain.
 In either case, it’s not ideal.

 Remove any excess fur from your clothes before throwing them in the washing machine.
-A quick brush with a lint roller such as the Lint Rollers for Pet Hair ($12, Amazon (opens in new tab)) can work wonders.
+A quick brush with a lint roller such as the Lint Rollers for Pet Hair ($11, Amazon) can work wonders.

 2. Memory foam pillows